edm00se/awesome-board-games/readme.md

 ### [That's Pretty Clever](https://boardgamegeek.com/boardgame/244522/s-pretty-clever)

-> Choose your dice cleverly in Ganz schön clever (German for "That's Pretty Clever") to enter them into the matching colored areas on your score sheet, putting together tricky chain-scoring opportunities, and racking up the points!
+> Choose your dice cleverly in Ganz schön clever (German for "That's Pretty Clever") to enter them into the matching colored areas on your score sheet, putting together tricky chain-scoring opportunities and racking up the points!
 The dice you don't use are as important as those you do, because every die with a lower value than the chosen one can be used by the other players, keeping everyone in the game at all times.

 ![That's Pretty Clever! game image](https://cf.geekdo-images.com/3-unuy5JW1cC8C6EUBNiOA__itemrep/img/6BcSS0mLm9nJBIXTcz0HQ5SKJmI=/fit-in/246x300/filters:strip_icc()/pic4410877.jpg)